 Contests/Drawings --easy to enter, so odds aren’t good; likely they’ll use your data to try to sell you something

-Profile --You create a profile on a site that allows donors to access your information.
+Profile --You create a profile on a site that allows donors to access your information

 Keyword(s) –any word(s) that you choose may be entered into general search engines, such as Google, and produce results.
 For example: “Scholarships for Women in Engineering”

 Visit the RRCC listing of private/external scholarships at www.rrcc.edu/scholarships!
 In addition to scouring local resources, check out some scholarship search engines.
-Some popular search engines include the following: ScholarshipAmerica.org, CollegeBoard.org, Unigo.com, and Fastweb.com
+Some popular search engines include the following: ScholarshipAmerica.org, CollegeBoard.org, Unigo.com, and Fastweb.com.

 Tips for Applying for Private (External) Scholarships